davidwl/AppLaunchpad/docs/authorization-configuration.md

 ​
 [oAuth2ImplicitGrant.js](../core/src/providers/auth/oAuth2ImplicitGrant.js) is a good starting point if you don't use an external authorization library.
 ​
-After authorization is successful on the authorization provider's side, it redirects back to `Luigi callback.html` **redirect_uri**.
-The provider verifies the authorization data, saves it in  **localStorage** for Luigi, and redirects to the Luigi main page.
+After authorization is successful on the authorization provider's side, it redirects back to `AppLaunchpad callback.html` **redirect_uri**.
+The provider verifies the authorization data, saves it in  **localStorage** for AppLaunchpad, and redirects to the AppLaunchpad main page.
 ​
 [openIdConnect.js](../core/src/providers/auth/openIdConnect.js) lazy loads the official `oidc-client` library and is a good starting point if you also depend on external authorization libraries.

 <!-- add-attribute:class:warning -->
->**NOTE:** Read more about authorization helpers in the [Core API: AuthorizationStore](luigi-core-api.md#AuthorizationStore) section.
+>**NOTE:** Read more about authorization helpers in the [Core API: AuthorizationStore](applaunchpad-core-api.md#AuthorizationStore) section.

 ​<!-- second empty line required for quote -->
 ### Persisting auth data
 ​
 Make sure to set this data in your authorization provider implementation.
-Most of the time it is used in a `callback.html` so that its data is available for Luigi after successful authorization:
+Most of the time it is used in a `callback.html` so that its data is available for AppLaunchpad after successful authorization:
 ​
 ```javascript
 // partial content of callback.html